Metaswitch/clearwater-readthedocs/docs/Modifying_Clearwater_settings.md

 *This configuration can be freely modified without impacting service*

 It's possible to add static overrides to DNS to a clearwater node.
 This is done by adding entries to `/etc/clearwater/dns_config`.
-Currently, only CNAME records are supported and this is only used by Chronos.
+Currently, only CNAME records are supported and this is only used by Chronos and the I-CSCF.

 To change this file: